This article covers the following topics:

 - Best Practices for Writing Great Bios

-You can also watch this 15-minute video on how to write and submit bios or review the information as a Power Point Presentation or by watching an hour-long webinar.
-Please note that the screen for entering bios has changed slightly from the Power Point & Webinar.
-Details below under Submitting Student Bios and Tags or in the 15-minute tutorial.
+You can also watch this 15-minute video on how to write and submit bios (note some screens have been updated since this screencast) or review the information as a Power Point Presentation or by watching an hour-long webinar.

 Student Bios Introduction

 Student bios are short blurbs about individual students used to introduce students to prospective host families.
 The bios highlight student interests and character, and they look like this:

 Student bios are a key representation of the student to potential families and provide the first impression of the student.
 Bios are intended to garner interest and excitement, and can leave a lasting positive (or negative!) perception of the student and AFS.
 For information on sending student bios to potential host families, visit Share Student Information with Host Families.

 While volunteers have been writing student bios for years, in 2020 we opened up this fun task to more volunteers.
 Anyone with a Hosting Volunteer Affiliation can write and submit student bios for approval by AFS Marketing Staff.
 If you need this affiliation added, please contact your local volunteer Hosting Coordinator or Volunteer Coordinator or your staff Regional Field Specialist.

 - New students needing bios are linked to teams as Area Team Available each week

 - Teams will not get new students EVERY week (especially smaller teams)

 - Each team may approach bio writing differently: